Symend nabs $43M for a platform to help customers avoid defaulting on bills – TechCrunch

 The pandemic-fueled economic uncertainty of the last year has led many to project that the rate of credit defaults among consumers will continue to wobble into 2021.
 Today a startup that has built a platform to help consumers mitigate that situation is announcing some funding on the back of more demand for its services.

-Symend, which builds behavioral analytics that integrate with customer engagement products to help identify customers having trouble paying bills, and then suggests payment alternatives to keep them from defaulting altogether, has picked up $43 million in funding.
+Symend, which builds behavioral analytics that integrate with customer engagement products to help identify customers having trouble paying bills and suggests payment alternatives to keep them from defaulting altogether, has picked up $43 million in funding.

 The money is an extension to its Series B, closed in May of last year, bringing the total for the round to $95 million, and over $100 million for the Calgary, Canada startup since being founded in 2016.